Tower450/fb-login-ionic-browser-template-apps/README.md

 **DO NOT FORGET TO ADD THIS PLUGIN: cordova plugin add cordova-plugin-inappbrowser**

-** DO NOT FORGET TO PUT THE GOOD OAuth URL redirect in developers.facebook.com in the facebook connexion ( left panel of the application page ) either way you will get
+**DO NOT FORGET TO PUT THE GOOD OAuth URL redirect in developers.facebook.com in the facebook connexion ( left panel of the application page ) either way you will get
-	AN URL ERROR OR CANNOT LOGIN **
+	AN URL ERROR OR CANNOT LOGIN by example http://localhost/oauthcallback.html**